Classification of equivariantly $\mathcal{O}_2$-stable amenable actions on nuclear $\mathrm{C}^\ast$-algebras: Ideal-related invariants and induced dynamics

 \begin{definition} Let $S$ be an abstract Cuntz semigroup.\ An \textit{ideal} $I$ of $S$ is a submonoid $I\subseteq S$ closed under passing to suprema of increasing sequences, and such that $a\leq b$ and $b\in I$ imply that $a\in I$.\ The set of ideals of $S$ is denoted by $\I(S)$, and it is a complete lattice. \end{definition}

-\begin{remark} Contrarily to $\I(A)$, the Cuntz semigroup of $A$ is always an object in the category $\Cu$ by \cite[Theorem 1]{CEI08}.\ Therefore, they can be substantially different objects in general.\ However, the ideal lattice of $\Cus(A)$ is always order-isomorphic to $\I(A)$ via the map that associates $\Cus(I)\in\I(\Cus(A))$ to the ideal $I\in\I(A)$.\ As observed by Gabe in \cite{Gab20}, note that if $B$ is another \Cs-algebra, any order-theoretic isomorphism $\I_{\sigma}(A)\to\I_{\sigma}(B)$ is automatically a $\Cu$-isomorphism.
+\begin{remark} Contrarily to $\I(A)$, the Cuntz semigroup of $A$ is always an object in the category $\Cu$ by \cite[Theorem 1]{CEI08}.\ Therefore, they can be substantially different in general.\ However, the ideal lattice of $\Cus(A)$ is always order-isomorphic to $\I(A)$ via the map that associates $\Cus(I)\in\I(\Cus(A))$ to the ideal $I\in\I(A)$.\ As observed by Gabe in \cite{Gab20}, note that if $B$ is another \Cs-algebra, any order-theoretic isomorphism $\I_{\sigma}(A)\to\I_{\sigma}(B)$ is automatically an isomorphism of abstract Cuntz semigroups.

-When $A$ is a purely infinite \Cs-algebra in the sense of \cite[Definition 4.1]{KR00}, it is well-known that two elements of $A$ are Cuntz equivalent precisely when they generate the same ideal in $A$.\ Therefore, the map $\Cus(A)\to\I(A)$, realised by associating to the class of an element in $(A\otimes\K)_+$ the ideal it generates as an element of $\I(A\otimes\K)\cong\I(A)$, is an order-theoretic isomorphism onto its image.\ In particular, we claim that $\Cus(A)\cong\I_\sigma(A)$ under this map.\ In fact, an equivalence class $[a]\in\Cus(A)$, where $a\in(A\otimes\K)_+$, is mapped to the ideal in $\I_{\sigma}(A\otimes\K)\cong\I_{\sigma}(A)$ that contains $a$ as a full element.\ Furthermore, for any $I\in\I_{\sigma}(A\otimes\K)\cong\I_{\sigma}(A)$ with full element $a$, we have by pure infiniteness that the only class in $\Cus(A)$ mapping to $I$ is the class of $a$.
+When $A$ is a purely infinite \Cs-algebra in the sense of \cite[Definition 4.1]{KR00}, it is well-known that two elements of $A_+$ are Cuntz equivalent precisely when they generate the same ideal in $A$.\ Therefore, the map $\Cus(A)\to\I(A)$, realised by associating to the class of an element in $(A\otimes\K)_+$ the ideal it generates as an element of $\I(A\otimes\K)\cong\I(A)$, is an order-theoretic isomorphism onto its image.\ In particular, we claim that $\Cus(A)\cong\I_\sigma(A)$ under this map.\ In fact, an equivalence class $[a]\in\Cus(A)$, where $a\in(A\otimes\K)_+$, is mapped to the ideal in $\I_{\sigma}(A\otimes\K)\cong\I_{\sigma}(A)$ that contains $a$ as a full element.\ Furthermore, for any $I\in\I_{\sigma}(A\otimes\K)\cong\I_{\sigma}(A)$ with full element $a$, we have by pure infiniteness that the only class in $\Cus(A)$ mapping to $I$ is the class of $a$.

-On the other hand, under the assumption that every ideal of $A$ contains a full element, such as when $A$ is separable, we have that $\I_{\sigma}(A)=\I(A)$, and therefore the whole ideal lattice is an abstract Cuntz semigroup.\ Finally, putting together the observations above, we remark that if $A$ is purely infinite and satisfies $\I_{\sigma}(A)=\I(A)$, then $\I(A)$ is order isomorphic to $\Cus(A)$. \end{remark}
+On the other hand, under the assumption that $\I_{\sigma}(A)=\I(A)$, such as when $A$ is separable, and that $A$ is purely infinite, one has that $\I(A)$ is order isomorphic to $\Cus(A)$. \end{remark}